dose3d/g4rt-webui/README.md

 * Backend - manage jobs and serve frontend for web browser.
 * Frontend - GUI in web browser.

+## Development environment setup

+There is development version of `docker-compose.yml` located in `dev` directory that sets up 3 containers: db, frontend and backend available.
+Frontend and backend containers spins up development servers with hot-reload feature, and attaches sources directories (`frontend` and `jsroot-fork` for frontend container, and `backend` for backend container), meaning that if you change file locally servers should pick up the changes automatically and reload.

+To launch this environment run `cd dev && docker compose up -d`

+To see dev server logs run `docker logs <container_name> --follow`

 ## Installation on Ubuntu 20.04 with compiled geant4-rt

 How to install and execute Web Interface on WSL2 with Ubuntu 20.04 with configured **geant4-rt**: